turingschool-examples/task_manager_rails/README.md

 end
 ```

-This line that we added is telling our application that anytime we receive a `GET` request for the URI `'/'`, we should perform the `index` action within our `welcome` controller.
-If this sentence was complete nonsense to you, go back and review [How the Web Works](https://github.com/turingschool/intermission-assignments/blob/master/2be/details/how_the_web_works.md) and [Intro to MVC](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module2/lessons/intro_to_mvc.md).
-If you don't feel like you have a full grasp on _exactly_ what is going on here, that's ok, we will be reiterating and practicing these concepts throughout the Mod.
+This line that we added is telling our application that anytime we receive an HTTP `GET` request for the URI `'/'`, we should perform the `index` action within our `welcome` controller.

 Go back to your browser and refresh the page - you should now be seeing an error telling you that you have a `Routing Error`; specifically, that you have an `uninitialized constant WelcomeController`.
 This is a good thing; at this point, we have told our application which controller action to perform when this request is received, but we haven't created that controller (or the action) yet.
 So, let's go do that.